Edifixio-Docs/deNote-docs/context-and-objectives.md

 ## Concepts
 ### BIlling Units, Clients, Projects
 People working of several projects must have a classification in order to organize their boards. deNote has a 3-levels hierarchy.
-First level is Business unit (BU).
-It represents a unit or practice in a company.
+First level is Billing unit (BU).
+It represents a unit or a company.
 Second level is Client.
-It represents the final client people work for.
+It represents a gathering of project within the same perimeter.
 Third level is project.
 It’s the last level of the hierarchy containing the boards.
 Rights and accesses are managed in that level.

 ### Boards and stickies